tawawa/auth0-custom-db-testharness/README.md

 ## Special Warning

 It is possible that if one Custom DB Script fails due to malformed (script) content, it could bring down the Webtask Container for a short period of time, affecting any other webtasks deployed in the same container.
 For this reason, usage of this library against a PRODUCTION webtask environment is strongly discouraged.

-This is meant to be a library for testing against DEV / TEST / STG envs. only!!!
+Please note this is not a limitation of this library, but rather do with the behaviour of webtasks themselves - this is identical behaviour to writing a malformed Custom DB Script in the Auth0 Dashboard and executing it.
+Please see here for more information on [webtasks](https://webtask.io/), the underlying technology that both Auth0 Rules and Auth0 Custom DB Scripts are based upon.

 ## What is Auth0?